7thResonance/7thResonance-Reaper-Scripts/README.md

 Insert Markers - Based on mousepointer.
 Either on the ruler,or on the item itself.

 Freeze Instrument - Auto bypass FX and only freeze Instruments.

+Insert FX Based on Selection - Open add FX window based on the mouse cursor postition (Track or Items)